Kellsonphilips/Detect-browser-and-OS/README.md

 - This project's code is also available on codesandbox as you click on the test link.
 - You can preview the code from the codesandbox as well.

-Give it a star if you like the project or can add to it. for it and make your changes
+Give it a star if you like the project or can add to it. fork the repository and make your changes by keeping a copy.